freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1170.1

 Directory not empty?
 Oh yeah, there's still the background image in there.
 Remove the background image file in the `images` folder from here.
-Make sure it's the `images` folder in the `website` folder.
+Make sure it's the one in the `website/images` folder.

 #### HINTS

 - Use the `rm` command
+- Here's an example: `rm <file_path>`
-- The filename is `background.jpg` in the `images` folder
+- The file path you want is `images/background.jpg`
 - Enter `rm images/background.jpg` in the terminal
 - Make sure you are in the `website` folder first
 - Enter `cd ~/project/website` to get to the `website` folder if you aren't there